cswuyg/diytool/code_count_asm/ReadME.md

-When I was in Junior Hight School I love win32 asm so much,I was powerful,at that time I write some exercises.There is a CodeCount,it counts all lines include the code and annotation.
+When I was in Junior Hight School I love win32 asm so much,it was powerful.at that time I write some exercises.There is a CodeCount,it counts all lines include the code and annotation.
-The Core is :There was a new line by test the byte was '0A'.
+The Core is :There was a new line by test the byte is '0A'.
-I first write it at May 9,2010 when I was a greenhand,it cost me two days.
+I first write it at May 9,2010 when I was a greenhand,it cost me two days.Now I work with CPP language,write asm code seem to be a hard job,I spent 5 hours to understand the code and fixed some bug yesterday.
+Miss those days that I fall in love with it.